Using Concurrent MCC Compacts to Advance Regional Economic Integration

-The Consolidated and Further Continuing Appropriations Act, 2015 included two provisos which should be adjusted or stricken.
+The Consolidated Appropriations Act, 2016 included four provisos which may appear in the FY 2017 appropriations bill and should be adjusted or stricken.

 The Millennium Challenge Act of 2003, as amended, allows for up to 10 percent of appropriated funds to be used for threshold program assistance under section 616.
 Restoring the 10 percent cap allows the agency more flexibility in selecting countries for such assistance and developing robust threshold programs.